tomduff/matrix-sequencer/README.md

   + Click -  Nothing
   + Hold (~2s) - Make Track 1 the active editing track
 + 2/Density
-  + Rotate - Select Mutation amount  - the high the number the more likely steps will be flipped at the end of a loop (0 to 50% chance a step will be inverted)
+  + Rotate - Select Mutation factor  - the higher the probability (0 to 50%) the more likely steps will be flipped at the end of a loop
-  + Click - Choose Mutation Seed for next cycle : Original pattern, Current mutated pattern, Current mutated pattern inverted (with mutation set at 0 this just inverts the pattern on each loop)
+  + Click - Choose Mutation Seed for next cycle : Original pattern, Current mutated pattern, Current mutated pattern inverted (if mutation = 0 this inverts the pattern on each loop)
   + Hold (~2s) - Make Track 2 the active editing track
 + 3/Offset
   + Rotate - Nothing